pawanit17/mongodb-mastery/README.md

 			]
 		}
 	])

 ## Referencing Documents

 And in general, relationships themselves are of 3 types.

 ## One to One
-A User can only have one ShoppingCart.
+1. A User can only have one ShoppingCart.
 And a ShoppingCart could only belong to a single User.
+2. A Review of a Product on an E-commernce site could belong only one User.
+And a User can have only a single review per a Product.

 ## One to Many
-A Customer can place many orders.
+1. A Customer can place many orders.
 But a single Order could only be placed by a single Customer.
+2. A User may have any number of email IDs / phone numbers but an email ID / phone number belongs to a single User.

 ## Many to Many
-Any number of Orders could be placed on a Product.
+1. Any number of Orders could be placed on a Product.
 And an Order could have any number of Products.
+2. A User may have any number of Products in his Wishlist, and a Product could be part of multiple User's Wishlist.